-EYFS and Key Stage One Nurture for pupils from Reception to Year two

-Key Stage Two Nurture for pupils from Year three to Year six
+EYFS and Key Stage One Nurture for pupils from Reception to Year two Key Stage Two Nurture for pupils from Year three to Year six

-- All staff trained in Therapeutic Mentoring and Emotion Coaching - All staff have received training in supporting pupils with ASD (Autistic Spectrum Disorder) - Staff trained in a variety of intervention programmes - A MAPA team (training that teaches management and intervention techniques to cope with escalating behaviour in a safe and professional manner) - Two Early Years teachers are fully trained in Makaton to enhance communication for all pupils, including those with SEND or Communication and Interaction needs.
-All Early Years staff have some experience of Makaton - A Speech Therapist that works in school every Tuesday - Forest school staff - Our Attendance Policy describes why and how we promote high attendance for all children.
+- All staff trained in Therapeutic Mentoring and Emotion Coaching - All staff have received training in supporting pupils with ASD (Autistic Spectrum Disorder) through the Autism Education Trust. - Staff trained in a variety of intervention programmes - A MAPA team (training that teaches management and intervention techniques to cope with escalating behaviour in a safe and professional manner) - Two Early Years teachers are fully trained in Makaton to enhance communication for all pupils, including those with SEND or Communication and Interaction needs.
+All Early Years staff have some experience of Makaton - Forest school staff - Our Attendance Policy describes why and how we promote high attendance for all children.

-- All of our staff and governors have an up to date Disclosure and Barring Service check. - Our Designated Safeguarding Officer is Miss Sheen, the Deputy Designated persons are: Miss Soper, Mrs Hellend, Mrs Barnett, Mrs Marsden, Mrs Salmon, Mrs Kitching and Mr Hill.
+- All of our staff and governors have an up to date Disclosure and Barring Service check. - Our Designated Safeguarding Officer is Miss Sheen, the Deputy Designated persons are: Miss Soper, Mrs Hellend, Mr Brydon, Mrs Marsden, Mr Salmon, Mrs Kitching, Mrs Maxwell and Mr Hill.